 - Warhammer Ogres also have ties to the halflings, since both were created as last-ditch stave-off-the-apocalypse races by the Old Ones.
 Both races have large appetites and a degree of resistance to the warping effects of Chaos.
 However, they live in quite different areas - the halflings in a fairly idyllic and verdant land and the ogres in a barbaric mountain range infested with large carnivores - so they rarely associate, causing the ogres to adopt a breed of goblin as servants and minions instead.

-- In the spinoff Blood Bowl, Ogres are "big guys", strong (have five strength and can throw teammates), stupid (have a chance of forgetting what they are doing) and hungry (when ever they throw a teammate, they have a chance to try to eat them instead).
+- In the spinoff Blood Bowl, Ogres are "big guys", strong (have five strength and can throw teammates), stupid (have a chance of forgetting what they are doing) and surprisingly fast and agile for their size (5 movement and 2 agility, higher than the average Big Guy who usually have an agility of only 1 and are often even slower).
+They're also the only Big Guy-class player to get their own team.

 - Warhammer 40,000